 For more see Covering Theology 101.

-Undoubtedly there are some people reading this page that are currently involved in a church that believes in coverings.
+Undoubtedly there are some people reading this page that are currently involved in a church that believes in spiritual covering.
 For those of you who are seriously questioning these teachings let me reassure you.
 Covering theology has very little basis in scripture.
 For those that believe wholeheartedly in coverings let me challenge you to take another look at the scriptures, our common authority, to see if this teaching is true.
 The proponents of covering theology often paint their critics as backslidden prodigals who want to be in total control of their own lives and live in rebellion to God’s authority.
 This may be true of some, but a great many people believe wholeheartedly in submission and accountability but feel that strong authoritarian structures subvert and destroy life giving fellowship.

 Covering theology is based on a patchwork of biblical texts that are incorrectly interpreted, misapplied and misconstrued.
 Despite this it continues to grow in the fertile soil of the charismatic movement given its anti-intellectual and anti-scholarly bias.